CHTC/chtc-website-source/hpc-overview-el7.md

 **Local scratch space** of 500 GB is available on each execute node in `/scratch/local/$USER` and is automatically cleaned out upon completion of scheduled job sessions (interactive or non-interactive).
-Local scratch is available on the login nodes, `hpclogin1` and `hpclogin2`, in the same location and should be cleaned out by the user upon completion of compiling activities.
+Local scratch is available on the login nodes, `hpclogin1` and `hpclogin2`, also at `/scratch/local/$USER` and should be cleaned out by the user upon completion of compiling activities.
 CHTC staff will otherwise clean this location of the oldest files when it reaches 80% capacity.